blindnet-io/product-management/refs/high-level-architecture/readme.md

 The Capture Component is the entry point of the product.
 It is responsible for putting in motion [Data Captures](../high-level-conceptualization/README.md#the-main-concept---data-capture) in a way that reinforces privacy by ensuring confidentiality and control.

-It may be responsible for encrypting the data, obtaining [Consent](../high-level-conceptualization/README.md#data-capture--consent), and generating Data Capture metadata.
+It is responsible for encrypting the data, obtaining [Consent](../high-level-conceptualization/README.md#data-capture--consent), and generating Data Capture metadata.

-Data can be captured from the [Data Subject](../lexicon/RFC-Lexicon-2.md#data-subject) themself, or from someone else, a [Submitter](../lexicon/RFC-Lexicon-2.md#submitter).
+Data CAN be captured from the [Data Subject](../lexicon/RFC-Lexicon-2.md#data-subject) themself, or from someone else, a [Submitter](../lexicon/RFC-Lexicon-2.md#submitter).
 The roles of Data Subject, [Submitter](../lexicon/RFC-Lexicon-2.md#submitter), [Data Consumer](../lexicon/RFC-Lexicon-2.md#data-consumer) and [DPO](../lexicon/RFC-Lexicon-2.md#dpo) are not exclusive.
-The same person can be in all roles.
+The same person CAN be in all roles.

 ### Encryption and Access Management Engine

 The Encryption and Access Management is composed of SDKs and APIs allowing to encrypt and decrypt the data in the context of [Data Captures](../high-level-conceptualization/README.md#the-main-concept---data-capture).

-This component can work with external user identity management solutions, as well as external encryption tools.
+This component CAN work with external user identity management solutions, as well as external encryption tools.
 The component is responsible to allow client [Systems](../lexicon/RFC-Lexicon-2.md#system) and user-facing components to define and modify the intended [Data Consumers](../lexicon/RFC-Lexicon-2.md#data-consumer) of a particular Data Capture.
 This component also provides functions allowing to support Data Consumers in situations of lost access.